I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Best Time to Visit Serengeti National Park

-The very best time to visit Serengeti National Park is during the Wildebeest Mara River crossing – the highlight of The Great Migration.
+The very best time to visit Serengeti National Park is during the wildebeest Mara River crossing – the highlight of The Great Wildebeest Migration.

-Two million Wildebeests cross the crocodile-infested Mara River in Northern Serengeti around late July, August and September and then back again late October to early November.
+Two million Wildebeests cross the crocodile-infested Mara River in Northern Serengeti around late July, August and then back again around September and October.
 Times can vary slightly each year so August or early September would be the safest bet.

 June to October (dry season) – as there is little to no rain in this period, the bush begins thinning out and the landscapes turn from green to orange.
 With water suddenly scares, animals start to congregate around water holes.
 Both these factors make wildlife viewing much easier in this period.